TobiasPSP/doneland_sources/Components/Human Interface/Display/README.md

 > Displaying Information Using OLED, TFT, Or LCD

-Devices can use *displays* to communicate back to the user/operator.
-They can be simple *monochrome text displays* or sophisticated true color *graphics screens*, some providing *touch* support.
+*Displays* can be used to communicate with a user/operator.
+They work much similar to a *computer screen* but typically are much smaller. *Displays* can be as simple as a *matrix-style LCD monochrome text display* and go all the way up to sophisticated true color *graphics screens*, some providing *touch input* support.

 ## Technologies